 - Salicylic acid preparations, which dissolve the protein (keratin) that makes up the wart and the thick layer of skin that covers it.
 It comes in gels, pads, drops and plasters and takes 4 to 6 weeks to eradicate the warts.

 If self-treatments don’t work after a period of about 4 to 12 weeks, contact our dermatologist.
 We’ll assess your warts and recommend the best option.
+In rare cases, when warts grow large and do not respond to other treatments, wart removal may be done surgically.
+However, the base of the wart will still need to be treated with cryotherapy or electrosurgery.

 Awesome doc.
 In for new patient appointment and out with procedure done in under 30 minutes.
 Very friendly staff.